-As its name implies, the Third Annual Bellingham SeaFeast will showcase Bellingham’s waterfront, maritime heritage, and its internationally-renowned fishing and seafood industry’s unsurpassed culinary bounty.
-But while you’re downing a local oyster or grilled wild salmon, don’t overlook the equally impressive visual and performing arts and musical entertainment they have planned for September 21 and 22, 2018.

 Bellingham’s identity lives in the water, the people, and the rich history that ebbs and flows around Bellingham Bay.
+The Fourth Annual Bellingham SeaFeast will showcase Bellingham’s waterfront, maritime heritage, and its internationally-renowned fishing and seafood industry’s unsurpassed culinary bounty.
+But while you’re downing a local oyster or grilled wild salmon, don’t overlook the equally impressive visual and performing arts and musical entertainment they have planned for September 21 and 22, 2019.

 The waterfront was and has remained life-giving for both the Coast Salish Peoples and the generations of commercial fishermen, boat builders, and fish processors that descended from the European settlers.
-Bellingham SeaFeast’s free two-day festival each September celebrates this cultural heritage.
-Its an excellent way to appreciate the best of what the Pacific Northwest has to offer.
+Bellingham SeaFeast’s two-day festival each September celebrates this cultural heritage.
+It’s an excellent way to appreciate the best of what the Pacific Northwest has to offer.
 Parents dropping students off at Western Washington University should plan to stop by.
 Taking place across several venues on the waterfront and in the Downtown Bellingham Arts District, the seafood, poetry, visual arts, music, competitions and games, and interactive tours will delight and satisfy visitors and locals of any age or interest.

 How it Began